FBISE SSC Part-I result

-The sources said five medical colleges of Khyber Pakhtunkhwa had admitted 152 more students than the sanctioned quota, who would face
+The sources said five medical colleges of Khyber Pakhtunkhwa had admitted 152 more students than the sanctioned quota, who would face problems in registration.

-registered with the PMDC and they again are required to apply for registration after completing their graduation.
+In the first year, students are registered with the PMDC and they again are required to apply for registration after completing their graduation.

 The sources said the PMDC would recognise the students admitted on merit and the rest would not get registration.
 Dawn